 We held three workshops with two divisions.
 We worked with both in tandem, alternating between both divisions over the workshops.
 The workshops involved about 30 people, and everything was done digitally online.
-The trick is to have a common digital board, on which everyone can write simultaneously.
+The trick is to have a common digital board, which magnifies meeting efficiency, and on which everyone can write simultaneously.
 Every meeting had its own digital board, and that is something that changes the whole process.
 Steering meetings were held in between the workshops, in which we presented the unfinished strategy to the staff for feedback.

 Think how “horrible”!
 We showed everyone something that is not ready!